 •Analyze and interpret complex research information for various audiences and adjust training and technical assistance delivery accordingly.

-•Co-author journal articles, book chapters and fact sheets on employment for people with disabilities, autism and transition of youth with disabilities.
+•Co-author journal articles, book chapters and fact sheets on employment for individuals with disabilities, autism, and transition of youth with disabilities.

-•Evaluate live face-to-face and online training activities for a variety or participants to include vocational rehabilitation counselors, employment specialists, employers, and individuals with disabilities.
+•Evaluate live face-to-face and online training activities for a variety of participants to include vocational rehabilitation counselors, employment specialists, employers, and individuals with disabilities.

-•Collaborate with VRTAC -QE and VCU team members to develop and revise training materials to include products, presentation and videotaping.
+•Collaborate with VRTAC -QE and VCU team members to develop and revise training materials to include products, presentations, and videotaping.

-•Provide individualized technical assistance to businesses who are interested in hiring people with disabilities into their workforce.
+•Provide individualized technical assistance to businesses that are interested in hiring individuals with disabilities into their workforce.

 •Navigate the intricacies of businesses and rehabilitation providers to understand the organization, policies, and politics in order to provide the necessary training and technical assistance required.

-•Travel nationally (to include several trips each month both during and after the COVID -19 pandemic) to deliver training to live audiences.
+•Travel nationally both during and after the COVID -19 pandemic to deliver training to live audiences.

 •Master’s degree from accredited college/university with major coursework in Counseling, Social/Behavioral Sciences, Rehabilitation, Human Services, or another relevant field.